joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   The specific descriptions of the output files are as below.
 Each output file containing a specific pattern (i.e., ``.burden_test.txt.gz``, ``.permutation_test.txt.gz``, ``.binom_pvals.txt.gz``) in the file name as below will be found in the output directory.

   - OUTPUT.burden_test.txt.gz: The final output file containing relative risk, two-sided binomial p-value and one-sided binomial p-value of each category.
   - OUTPUT.permutation_test.txt.gz: The final output file containing p-values calculated from permutations.
+This file will be used for :ref:`DAWN analysis <dawn>`.
   - OUTPUT.binom_pvals.txt.gz: The matrix containing binomial p-values generated from each permutation.
 This file will be generated only with ``-b`` option given.